About Edinburgh Tradfest

 In the end covid put a halt to those plans with the festival cancelled just before line up announcement in March 2020.
 Thanks to the generosity of our funders: Creative Scotland, the City of Edinburgh, and the William Grant Foundation we were able to pay all musicians their guarantees, put together a new recording and video of Wild Mountain Thyme to mark what would have been the opening day of the festival on 1 May 2020 and produce four online concerts streamed in October 2020.

-We further established strands such as the ‘special commission’ - this year Come All Ye by Phil Alexander which celebrated the impact ‘New Scots’ are having on our traditional music, and our Rebellious Truth lecture (in collaboration with University of Edinburgh) featured Úna Monaghan who talked about gender inequality in traditional music.
+We further established strands such as the ‘special commission’ in 2022 presenting Come All Ye by Phil Alexander which celebrated the impact ‘New Scots’ are having on our traditional music.
+Our Rebellious Truth lecture (in collaboration with University of Edinburgh) featured Úna Monaghan who talked about gender inequality in traditional music.
 Karine Polwart talked to the pupils at the City of Edinburgh Music School about songwriting and we supplied some incredible guest tutors to the Edinburgh Youth Gaitherin which in turn gave us a great opening act to our May Day concert.
 Storytelling events were once again supplied by the Scottish Storytelling Centre and we are indebted to Creative Scotland and William Grant Foundation who continue to supply financial support.

 In 2023 we broke our own audience records once again with a critically acclaimed line up led by Grammy-winners Rhiannon Giddens and Francesco Turrisi who opened the festival in 5* style.
 The momentum continued throughout the festival with an incredible music programme including visitors from the States – The Foghorn Stringband, Dirk and Amelia Powell, and Bronwynne Brent – Edinburgh Tradfest debuts from Austria’s Alicia Edelweiss, Sweden’s Fredy Clue and England’s Kathryn Tickell, and a whole host of Scottish stars.
 Ciaran Ryan, Fara, Allan Macdonald and Cathal McConnell, Kim Carnie, Ross Ainslie and Tim Edie, Rory Matheson and Graham Rorie, Juliette Lemoine, Amy Laurenson, and Ryan Young are among the acts featured, once again proof that Scotland is the home of world-class traditional music.